 - Patients with a confirmed increase in serum creatinine >0.4 mg/dL from baseline should be closely monitored for renal safety.

-- When used in combination with TDF, monitor serum creatinine, urine protein, and urine glucose at baseline and every 3 to 6 months while on therapy (see Table 15i).
-In patients at risk of renal impairment, also monitor serum phosphate.
+- When using cobicistat in combination with TDF, monitor serum creatinine, urine protein, and urine glucose at baseline and every 3 months to 6 months while the patient is receiving therapy (see Table 15i).
+In patients who are at risk of renal impairment, serum phosphate should also be monitored.

-- When used in combination with other ARV drugs, see those specific sections of the appendix (atazanavir, darunavir, elvitegravir, TDF, TAF).
+- When using cobicistat in combination with other ARV drugs, or when using FDC tablets that contain cobicistat, see other drug sections for special instructions and additional information about the individual drug components (e.g., atazanavir, darunavir, elvitegravir, TDF, TAF).

 Cobicistat Dosing in Patients with Renal Impairment:

-- Stribild should not be initiated in patients with estimated creatinine clearance (CrCl) <70 mL/min and should be discontinued in patients with estimated CrCl <50 mL/min because dose adjustments required for emtricitabine and TDF cannot be achieved with a fixed-dose combination tablet.
+- Stribild should not be initiated in patients with estimated creatinine clearance (CrCl) <70 mL/min and should be discontinued in patients with estimated CrCl <50 mL/min.
+The dose adjustments required for emtricitabine and TDF in these patients cannot be achieved with an FDC tablet.

-- Genvoya should not be initiated in patients with estimated CrCl <30 mL/min.
+- Neither Genvoya nor Symtuza should be initiated in patients with estimated CrCl <30 mL/min.

-- Neither Stribild nor Genvoya should be used in patients with severe hepatic impairment.
+- Stribild, Genvoya, and Symtuza should not be used in patients with severe hepatic impairment.